 The Vice President for Student Affairs, acting on behalf of the President of Colorado State University, designates appropriate individuals or entities to administer the University student disciplinary system.
 The responsibilities of these individuals or entities are briefly defined as follows:

-- The Director of Conflict Resolution and Student Conduct Services is designated by the Vice President for Student Affairs and represents the University in student disciplinary matters.
+- The Director of the Student Resolution Center is designated by the Vice President for Student Affairs and represents the University in student disciplinary matters.
 As the senior discipline officer, the Director coordinates the entire University student discipline system and reports to the Vice President for Student Affairs.
 The Director may serve as a Hearing Officer.
-Conflict Resolution and Student Conduct Services monitors student compliance with all discipline conditions and sanctions and maintains all official student disciplinary records.
+Student Conduct Services monitors student compliance with all discipline conditions and sanctions and maintains all official student disciplinary records.

 - Hearing Officers are appointed by the Director and are responsible to the Director and Vice President for Student Affairs.
 The responsibilities of Hearing Officers include preparing notices of violation, collecting information, conducting administrative discipline hearings, making decisions related to disciplinary outcomes, and performing other functions as required in the discipline process.